uktrade/trade-access-program/README.md

 [![CircleCI](https://circleci.com/gh/uktrade/trade-access-program/tree/master.svg?style=shield)](https://circleci.com/gh/uktrade/trade-access-program/tree/master)

 # trade-access-program
-This repo houses the tradeshow access program (TAP) service
+This repo houses the tradeshow access program (TAP) services.

+There are 2 services in this project.
+Each service serves a slightly different purpose but both are build with the Django framework.

+- frontend
+  - serves the govuk styled grant application form.
+  - communicates with the backoffice via json REST APIs.
+- backoffice
+  - serves some dynamic content for the frontend services via json REST APIs.
+  - stores the state of grant applications.
+  - serves the grant management portal for the internal teams (DIT/TAP)

 ## Installation